 High-quality keywords are one of the keys to achieving SEO success.
 And they are equally essential in Google reviews for businesses.
 That’s because Google uses these words to determine your relevance to a specific user search.
 So, when given a chance, optimise your review content with relevant keywords by adding your business name, location or service to your reply.

 Here’s an example.
 If your customer Sally gives you a great review after going to your physiotherapy clinic, you can respond by saying, “Hi Sally, we’re glad that we could help alleviate your back pain.
 Our SuperbPhysio Melbourne CBD team appreciates your feedback!”
-Inserting a specific service or a company name with a location will benefit your SEO ranking.
+Inserting a specific service or a company name with a location will benefit your Local SEO ranking.

 4. Consider Creating an Online Review Response Team